Graduate Assistantships Resource Center

 International Teaching Assistant Handbook

-International Teaching Assistants (ITAs) are those teaching assistants seeking employment in the 9550/9183/9184 job codes at USF that are from countries that are not predominantly English-speaking countries (list of countries considered 'English-speaking' - see the section on English proficiency requirements).
+International Teaching Assistants (ITAs) are teaching assistants seeking employment in the 9550/9183/9184 job codes at USF who are from countries which are not predominantly English-speaking (list of countries considered 'English-speaking' - see the section on English proficiency requirements).
 In order to teach, these international students must demonstrate proficiency in speaking English.
-This has been established by the Florida Board of Governors (BOG) as a minimum score of 26 on the spoken portion of the internet-administered TOEFL iBT or a 160 on the spoken portion of the Test of English for International Communication (TOEIC).
+This has been established by the Florida Board of Governors (BOG) as a minimum score of 26 on the spoken portion of the Test of English as a Foreign Language, Internet-based Test (TOEFL iBT) or a 160 on the spoken portion of the Test of English for International Communication (TOEIC).
 The Office of Graduate Studies will consider these scores valid for up to 5 years after administration, so long as the student has dated supporting/official documentation.
 At this point, USF is not accepting equivalencies with the IELTS test for establishing English proficiency.

-ITAs who fail to meet these requirements cannot be assigned TA positions whose primary responsibility is to assist or teach in U.S. university classes.
+ITAs who fail to meet these requirements should not be assigned a TA position where the primary responsibility is to assist or teach in university classes at USF.
 However, USF does provide an ITA Workshop that is designed to enhance teaching skills, communication, and cultural expectations in an American University classroom.
-To be eligible to teach as a Graduate Instructional Assistant (9550 job code) in their first semester of teaching, these students must have the appropriate TOEFL iBT or TOEIC score and be simultaneously enrolled in the ITA Workshop:
+To be eligible to teach as a Graduate Instructional Assistant (9550 job code) in their first semester of teaching, these students must have the appropriate TOEFL iBT, TOEIC, or IELTS score and be simultaneously enrolled in the ITA Workshop: